 - an attempt, conspiracy, or solicitation of another to commit the above crimes

-If the conviction was for a serious crime, the Colorado Supreme Court will ask the attorney to explain why (“show cause”) he/she should keep his/her bar card.
-After considering the matter, the Court could suspend the attorney’s bar card indefinitely.
+If the conviction was for a serious crime, the Colorado Supreme Court will ask you to explain why (“show cause”) you should keep your bar card.
+After considering the matter, the Court could suspend your bar card indefinitely.
 (If the conviction ultimately gets reversed on appeal, the suspension would be lifted.)

 If the conviction was for a non-serious crime, the Attorney Regulation Committee would investigate the case and decide whether to: